-The wool used on our bags is felted by hand and not synthetic.
+The wool used on our bags is felted by hand and is not synthetic.
 It can become fuzzy or pilled over time.
-To remove pill or lint, carefully "shear" with scissors, a lint roller or shaver, such as this defuzzer.
-Felt is water-resistant, but we do not recommend immersing your bag in water but rather spot cleaning with soap and water.
+To remove pill or lint, carefully "shear" with scissors, a lint roller, or a shaver, such as this defuzzer.
+Felt is water-resistant, but we do not recommend immersing your bag in water.
+Rather, spot clean it with soap and water.

-The wool used on our animals and slippers is felted by hand and not synthetic.
+The wool used on our animals and slippers is felted by hand and is not synthetic.
 They can become fuzzy or pilled over time.
-To remove pill or lint, carefully "shear" with scissors, a lint roller or shaver, such as this one.
-Felt is water-resistant, but we do not recommend immersing these items in water but rather spot cleaning with soap and water.
+To remove pill or lint, carefully "shear" with scissors, a lint roller or a shaver, such as this one.
+Felt is water-resistant, but we do not recommend immersing these items in water.
+Rather, spot clean them with soap and water.

 Our felted animals are meant to be loved by big or little kids, but as they are made by hand, they will not withstand excessive pulling or stretching.
 We do not recommend our felted woolies as dog toys, although your furry friends will be very tempted to make them their own.

 Our apparel collection is made of hand-dyed and woven cotton and bamboo.
-It is possible to wash them on the gentle cycle in cold water and tumble dry on low.
+It is possible to wash these pieces on the gentle cycle in cold water and tumble dry on low.
 However, we recommend washing them initially by hand and hanging them up to dry.
 Iron on the cotton setting.
-Our knit items vary from cotton, wool or cashmere blends.
+Our knit items vary from cotton, wool, or cashmere blends.
 We recommend dry cleaning these items or washing them by hand only.

-Pronounced "multiply", we are a design-focused social enterprise that collaborates with artisans and skilled craftsmen in women in Nepal.
-Our modern handmade collections consist of jewelry, bags, apparel and hand-felted gifts.
-We believe in employing artisans in a society which often marginalizes these skills as low-tier labor.
-By providing a market for their products, we are interrupting a cycle of poverty as well as elevating their skills as a vital part of Nepali heritage and tradition.
+Pronounced "multiply", we are a design-focused social enterprise that collaborates with artisans and skilled craftsmen and women in Nepal.
+Our modern handmade collections consist of jewelry, bags, apparel, and hand-felted gifts.
+We believe in employing artisans in a society that often marginalizes their skills as low-tier labor.
+By providing a market for their products, we are interrupting a cycle of poverty, as well as elevating their skills as a vital part of Nepali heritage and tradition.
 Read more about our story here.

-MULXIPLY partners with fair-wage artisan groups and emerging designers in Nepal to create our modern collection of jewelry, bags and hand-felted gifts.
+MULXIPLY partners with fair-wage artisan groups and emerging designers in Nepal to create our modern collection of jewelry, bags, and hand-felted gifts.
 Please read about our artisans and process here.

 People are at the core of our business.
 We recognize that our business would not exist without the collaboration of our artisan teams in Nepal.
 While our ethos upholds fair-trade and fair-wage principles, our process is deeply focused on keeping heritage handicraft alive by providing a viable, profitable platform to showcase artisan craft.
-While we utilize age-old techniques to produce our designs, our collection is contemporary bridging an ancient and modern aesthetic.
+Although we utilize age-old techniques to produce our designs, our collection is contemporary, bridging an ancient and modern aesthetic.
 Read more about our design philosophy and ethos here.

-We currently partners with six fair-wage artisan groups in Nepal.
-We've been working in Nepal for nearly ten years and have built close relationships with our teams seeking to grow and learn alongside them.
+We currently partner with six fair-wage artisan groups in Nepal.
+We've been working in Nepal for nearly ten years and have built close relationships with our teams, seeking to grow and learn alongside them.
 Each group has been carefully vetted to align with our "people first" principles.
-All of our teams ensure fair wages to their artisans, provide opportunity for career growth and invest in the livelihood and happiness of each of their artists.
+All of our teams ensure fair wages to their artisans, provide opportunity for career growth, and invest in the livelihood and happiness of each of their artists.

 Most of our teams are small groups who employ around 15 artisans with a true focus on honing skill and craft rather than mass production.
 We partner with these teams and are not their sole source of income.
 We commit to producing with our teams on an ongoing basis so as to ensure a consistent flow of work/income to each group.
-Two of our teams employee larger groups of artisans -- many of which are women who seek to work from home.
+Two of our teams employ larger groups of artisans -- many of which are women who seek to work from home.
 Some of our felted pieces are produced in this manner allowing for income-producing opportunities in a village-based setting.
 Read more about our partners here.